open-metadata/OpenMetadata/openmetadata-docs-v1/content/v1.0.0/connectors/database/impala/cli.md

 - **Connection Options (Optional)**: Enter the details for any additional connection options that can be sent to Impala during the connection.
 These details must be added as Key-Value pairs.
 - **Connection Arguments (Optional)**: Enter the details for any additional connection arguments such as security or protocol configs that can be sent to Impala during the connection.
 These details must be added as Key-Value pairs.
   - In case you are using Single-Sign-On (SSO) for authentication, add the `authenticator` details in the Connection Arguments as a Key-Value pair as follows: `"authenticator" : "sso_login_url"`
+  - In case you authenticate with SSO using an external browser popup, then add the `authenticator` details in the Connection Arguments as a Key-Value pair as follows: `"authenticator" : "externalbrowser"`

 #### Source Configuration - Source Config